Death and funeral of Constantine II of Greece

-On 10 January 2023, Constantine II of Greece, Head of the Royal House of Greece, who reigned as the last King of the Hellenes from 6 March 1964 to 1 June 1973, died in Athens at the age of 82.
-After suffering a stroke in hospital, Constantine was placed in intensive care, before dying days later.
-His death was initially announced by an Associated Press report, which referenced hospital staff, however Constantine's private office later released a formal death statement.
+On 10 January 2023, Constantine II of Greece, Head of the Royal House of Greece, who reigned as the last King of the Hellenes from 6 March 1964 to 1 June 1973, died in Athens at the age of 82, having already been placed under intensive care after suffering a stroke in hospital.
+His death was initially announced by an Associated Press report, which referenced hospital staff, with Constantine's private office later releasing a formal death statement.
 The Greek government declined the royal family's request for a state funeral, although it was later decided that Constantine should have a lying-in-state and a funeral procession.

-On 16 January, Constantine's body was laid for public viewing in the Agios Eleftherios Chapel in Athens from 6:00 am to 11:00 am (UTC+2), followed by a funeral at noon in the Metropolitan Cathedral of Athens.
+On 16 January, Constantine's body was laid for public viewing in the Saint Eleftherios Chapel in Athens from 6:00 am to 11:00 am (UTC+2), followed by a funeral at noon in the Metropolitan Cathedral of Athens.
 He was then buried privately at Tatoi Palace by his family.
-Members of royal houses from seventeen countries were in attendance, including the Greek royal family, most of the Spanish royal family and the monarchs of Belgium, Denmark, Luxembourg, Monaco, the Netherlands and Sweden.
+Members of royal houses from seventeen countries were in attendance, including the Greek royal family, members of the Spanish royal family and Danish royal family, Swedish royal family, and the monarchs of Belgium, Luxembourg, Monaco, the Netherlands.

 Background

 In the last few years of his life, Constantine had been experiencing "chronic heart" problems.
-In September 2022, due to ill health, he was unable to travel to the United Kingdom to attend the state funeral of Queen Elizabeth II, his third cousin, and the widow of his first cousin once removed, Prince Philip.
+In September 2022, due to ill health, he was unable to travel to the United Kingdom to attend the state funeral of Queen Elizabeth II, his third cousin, and the widow of his first cousin once removed, Prince Philip, Duke of Edinburgh.
 His last public appearance occurred in Athens in October 2022 when he went to a restaurant for lunch with his wife, Queen Anne-Marie, and his two sisters, Queen Sofía of Spain and Princess Irene.
 Although he remained undisturbed during his meal, Spanish tourists later noticed Queen Sofía and a Greek civilian recognised the former king, who was being pushed in a wheelchair with nasal catheters that provided him with supplementary oxygen, prompting concerns for his health.
 His heart and mobility issues had "worsened" in the twelve months prior to his death and resulted in multiple hospitalisations in 2022.
 He also suffered through a severe case of COVID-19.